Six Sigma Calculator: Measure Your Process Quality

 • If any input is invalid, an error message will be displayed, and the calculation will not proceed until corrected.

-The Six Sigma calculator uses the following formulas:
+The Six Sigma calculator uses these proven statistical formulas:

 1. Defects Per Million Opportunities (DPMO): DPMO=Number of Defects×1,000,000Number of Opportunities×Number of UnitsDPMO = \frac{\text{Number of Defects} \times 1,000,000}{\text{Number of Opportunities} \times \text{Number of Units}}